lavsharma900/JSONPowerDBProject/README.md

 - It is low level (raw) form of data and is also human readable.
 - It helps developers in faster coding, in-turn reduces development cost.

+### Release History

+-Uplopaded this code on Github on 02/04/2021.